 - Prepaid Letters

-- Insects or vermin, deterioration, dampness of atmosphere, extreme temperature, ordinary wear and tear
+- Insects or vermin, deterioration, dampness of atmosphere, extreme temperature, ordinary wear or tear

 - Improper packaging